Azure-Samples/azure-ml-federated-learning/docs/tsg.md

 ### Issue: Dataset initialization failed DataAccessError(PermissionDenied)

-During an experiment, if you encounter the following exception:
+During an experiment, you may encounter the following exception:

 ```
 Dataset initialization failed: AzureMLException: